What is integrative medicine?

 All recommended therapies and lifestyle changes are very safe with minimal risk.
 But the treatments aren’t substitutes for regular medical care from your primary care physician and specialists.
 Integrative medicine should be used together with your regular medical treatments.
 Integrative medicine providers communicate their care recommendations with your other medical providers.
 In this way, they can coordinate care and avoid confusion.

 What is the outlook for people receiving integrative medicine?

 Your outlook depends on your diagnosis, health history and treatments you receive.
 Ways you can improve the likelihood of good results include:

 - Learn about complementary therapies that may be appropriate for you.

 - Discuss risks and benefits with your primary care physician and integrative medicine providers.

 - Keep in mind that complementary therapies aren’t meant to replace treatment from your primary care physician.

 - Always let your healthcare provider know about any complementary therapies you receive.

 When should I contact my healthcare provider about integrative medicine?

 You should be in contact with your healthcare provider throughout treatment.
-Letting them know about the complementary therapies you are receiving helps them tailor care to keep you safe.
+Letting them know about the integrative medicine therapies you’re receiving helps them better tailor care to keep you safe.